mistermboy/pyCompiler/README.md

 # PYCompiler
-PYCompiler is a Compiler for a simple version of python develop in the subject "Diseño de Lenguajes de Programación"
+PYCompiler is a compiler for a simple version of python that was develop in the subject "Diseño de Lenguajes de Programación"

 ## Getting Started
 To begin with the project, clone the repository in your computer.
 To do so, you can use this command: